edgepointlearning/edgepointlearning.github.io/collections/_posts/2020-08-19-diversify-your-training.md

 Make certain to focus on bias free, inclusive language before, during, and after constructing your script, layout, and visual design.
 It's true that visuals are critical to demonstrating diversity in your workforce; however, the power and selection of words should never be underestimated.
 Words possess the ability to empower or debilitate learners in ways unintended by the writer.

-{% asset 'blog/2020-08-19-diversify-your-training01.jpg'
-   alt='Words possess the ability to empower or debilitate learners in ways unintended by the writer.' magick:resize='670' %}
+{% picture blog blog/2020-08-19-diversify-your-training01.jpg --alt Words possess the ability to empower or debilitate learners in ways unintended by the writer. %}

 Need help crafting bias free communication?